LSFLK/Copper/copper-server/kubernetes/README.md

 # Installation

-## Clone this Repository and then change to the kubernetes folder.
+## Clone this Repository and then move to kubernetes folder.
 Bellow mentioned commands should be run from kubernetes folder.

 ```
 $ git clone